Khushii2308/HealLink/readme.md

-##  Inspiration

-Built for a GDG hackathon to help underserved communities get fast, AI-driven health insights in multiple languages.

 ## 📬 Feedback

 Pull requests and feedback are welcome!

-Made with ❤️ by Ayush Yadav
+Made with ❤️ by Khushi Bansal